NYPL/ami-preservation/docs/pages/ami-specifications.md

 #### Multi-track audio Preservation Masters
 For multi-track audio masters, multiple **streams** are captured of identical length and intended to be mixed down.
 As mentioned below, the Edit Masters for these streams must not be trimmed or altered in any way.

-#### Embedded metadata
-BEXT metadata must be embedded in each audio file upon capturing to WAV.
-See Metadata section for details.

 <a name="audio-group-1"></a>
 **_Preservation master file specifications: audio group 1: analog magnetic_**